Restore the look and function of your smile

 Your resin veneers procedure

-Dr Renton or Dr Power will begin by lightly etching your tooth’s surface and coating it with a bonding liquid.
-They then apply a very thin layer of resin over your tooth, which is sculpted and moulded into its ideal new shape while still soft.
+We begin by lightly etching your tooth’s surface and coating it with a bonding liquid.
+We then apply a very thin layer of resin over your tooth, which is sculpted and moulded into its ideal new shape while still soft.

 The composite resin veneer is then set hard with a high intensity light, before being trimmed and polished to create an attractive new tooth restoration that closely resembles your natural teeth.